 Why is social media important for businesses in 2021?

-The year 2020 has seen a massive increase in the amount of users worldwide using social media.
-In fact, 47% of global internet users aged 16 to 64 have spent more time on social media in 2020 than they did in 2019.
-Much of this activity has been e-commerce related, as opposed to simply scrolling news and watching cat videos.
-In many countries, people in lockdown have been using online stores to access essential products, such as groceries, gym equipment, and entertainment.
+The year 2020 saw a massive increase in the amount of users worldwide using social media.
+In fact, 47% of global internet users aged 16 to 64 spent more time on social media in 2020 than they did in 2019.
+Much of this activity was e-commerce related, as opposed to simply scrolling news and watching cat videos.
+In many countries, people in lockdown used online stores to access essential products, such as groceries, gym equipment, and entertainment.

 The COVID-19 pandemic has been one significant factor in driving this trend, but it also points to a more long-term direction in which we will spend even more of our lives online.
 The rise of working from home is another factor that ties in with the increase of time spent on social media.
 For example, where previously we might have stopped at the supermarket on our way home from work, we’re now more likely to buy from an e-commerce provider from the comfort of our home office.